Bo Rydin Foundation for

 Contact Details and CV

-Applications must be submitted electronically to the Secretary and received by the Foundation no later than 30 September.
+Applications must be submitted electronically to the Secretary and received to the Foundation no later than September 30.
 The Research Council holds its annual decision meeting at the end of November, with decisions announced in December.

 Contact details for the Foundation